 If we are able to give you the information we will aim to do so within 20 working days of receiving it unless a limitation applies and we need to consider if it is in the public interest to disclose the information.

 Please send your request using our:

-If you need information we hold about you personally you need to make an application under the Data Protection Act 1998.
-This is covered by our fair processing policy which explains how you can make subject access requests.
+If you need information we hold about you personally you need to make an application under the data protection legislation.
+This is covered by our Privacy Notice which explains how you can make subject access requests.